TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/UserManagement/GroupPermissions/Index.rst

 .. note::

-   The definition of file mount records also depends on so-called file storages.
+   The definition of file mount records also depends on so-called m file storages.
 This topic is covered in more detail in the :ref:`File Abstraction Layer reference <t3fal:start>`.

-In order to inherit these settings in assigned users, activate the checkbox "Mount from groups" for the "File Mounts" on the user's backend record.
+In order to inherit these settings in assigned users, activate the checkbox "Mount from groups" for the "File Mounts" in the `be_users` record of this user.
+This record can be find in the "List" module on the root page and in the "Backend User" module.

 .. _file-permissions: